 About the Center

-The center is staffed by Raymond P. Ten Eyck, M.D., simulation lab director, and simulation technicians David Cherolis and David Shablak.
+The center is staffed by James E. Brown, M.D., interim simulation lab director, and simulation technicians David Cherolis, David Shablak and Ben Harshman.
 We currently conduct regular educational programs for medical students, emergency medicine residents, internal medicine residents, prehospital providers, nurses and other medical care providers.
 Programs include a simulation-based emergency medicine curriculum for fourth-year medical students; an orientation program for first-year emergency medicine residents; year direct conference programs for all emergency medicine residents; procedure and clinical skills labs for all post graduate levels of internal medicine residents; emergency medical technician education for both basic and paramedic level providers; and Advanced Disaster Life Support™ simulations for a wide spectrum of providers.
 Just-in-time training is also available on an as-needed basis.